raynamharris/Thesis/docs/index.md

 In the spirit of open science, I want to make my research as accessible as possible.
 This webpage is a tool for disseminating my thesis research in a format that is more user-friendly than a 100-page, double-spaced PDF file.
 The materials were submitted to the University Graduate School of UT Austin on December 8, 2017 in fullfillment of the requirments for a Ph.D. degree.

-## Table of Contents (TOC)
+## Table of Contents

-If you are viewing this webpage on your phone, you can navigate between chapters by clicking the 3 horizontal bars in the top left to view the TOC.
-If you are viewing this webpage on a laptop or tablet, you may be able to see the TOC on the left as well as subheadings for each page on the right.
+If you are viewing this webpage on your phone, you can navigate between chapters by clicking the 3 horizontal bars in the top left to view the table of contents.
+If you are viewing this webpage on a laptop or tablet, you may be able to see the table of contents on the left as well as subheadings for each page on the right.
 Happy viewing.

 * [**Home**](https://raynamharris.github.io/Thesis/index): You are here
 * [**Preface**](https://raynamharris.github.io/Thesis/preface): Aka the acknowledgment section